A Man in Black Sweatshirt Holding Rolled Money While Handcuffed

 A Look

 Call it style, or a certain way they carry themselves, but the consensus is they all have a presence.
-As displayed by persons on the above referenced list, you don’t need to be muscular, nor be over six feet tall, but they all have a way about displaying strength and commanding the room.
+As displayed by persons on the above-referenced list, you don’t need to be muscular, or be over six feet tall, but they all have a way of displaying strength and commanding the room.

 Confidence

 What we discussed at the very beginning of this post.
 You must develop this.
-Must.
+You must be a confidence man.
 Because you can’t have everything else without having belief in yourself.
 Doesn’t matter what your intention is.
-It’s about having an comfortable attitude about your skills and abilities.
+It’s about having a comfortable attitude about your skills and abilities.

 It means that you accept and trust yourself, thus have a sense of control in your life.
-You also know your strengths…. and your weaknesses (which when recognized is also a strength).
-And for people to firmly trust and believe you in a secure way (have confidence in you), you must have that in yourself first.
+You also know your strengths and your weaknesses (which when recognized is also a strength).
+And for people to firmly trust and securely believe you (have confidence in you), you must have that in yourself first.

-There are certain substeps you must be aware of in order to harness The Power of Persuasion.
-Although your reading this post (and I applaud your taste in reading this site) is a step in the right direction, this is merely an introduction to this vital skill.
-You must still continue to educate yourself further in order to be polished at it.
+There are certain substeps you must be aware of to harness persuasion.
+Although your reading of this post (and I applaud your taste in reading this site) is a step in the right direction, this is merely an introduction to this vital skill.
+You must still continue to educate yourself further to be polished at it.

-Great resources to check out so you expand your education on The Power of Persuasion would be
+Great resources to check out so you expand your education on the magical power of Persuasion would be

 1. How to Win Friends and Influence People by Dale Carnegie